 - Being awarded a degree classification that does not satisfy your career plans.

-- Where can I find the FSAC appeal form?
+Where can I find the Appeal Forms?

-- Advice for completing the FSAC form
+- Advice on completing the Appeal forms

 It is strongly recommended that you seek advice on preparing your appeal from SU Advice